velobot-app/docs/docs/authentication.md

 expired, or missing.
 Requests that do not require authentication will only result in errors if such a token is actually provided in the `Authorization` header, even though the request would otherwise succeed.
-Accordingly, it's best to refrain from providing an access token unless the request requires authentication.
+Accordingly, it's best to refrain from providing an access token unless necessary.
 ### Invalid access token
 ```
 401 Unauthorized